 How to dress appropriately for sandboarding highly depends on your location, which in most cases will feature the scorching sun, a lot of sand, and not much else.
 If you are in a desert location, such as the popular Huacachina in Peru, you should opt for breathable, loose-fitting clothing.
 Because of the heat, you might be tempted to wear as little as possible, but long sleeves and long trousers will protect you both from the sun rays and hot sand in case of a fall.
 Temperature in the desert also tends to vary greatly within a couple of hours, so it may end up feeling chilly in the mornings and evenings – make sure to plan for that as well!

-Some people go sandboarding topless in coastal locations, particularly in Australia.
-While not wearing a shirt will certainly help you get a tan, it will also hurt like hell if you fall from a tall dune.
-Overall, we do not recommend sandboarding bare chest.
-Always wear a shirt when sandboarding in the desert, as you risk the hot sand burning your chest.
+Some people go sandboarding topless in beach locations, and that is generally fine as long as the weather is not extremely hot.
+While not wearing a shirt will certainly help you get a tan, it will also hurt like hell if you fall from a tall dune at high speed into the scorching sand.
+Overall, we do not recommend sandboarding bare chested at the beach during peak hours when the sun is stronger.
+In the desert, always wear a shirt when sandboarding or sand sledding, ideally long sleeve.

-It is recommended for sandboarders to wear an old pair of closed-toe tennis shoes and socks whenever you are sliding down a dune.
+It is best to wear an old pair of closed-toe tennis shoes and woolen socks whenever you are sliding down a dune.
 Sandboarding usually involves a lot of hiking and sweating in the sun so you will want to wear something comfy and moisture wicking that can be safely tied onto your board with some type of sandboard bindings.

 Best shoes for sandboarding